 Equipment used in the shallow end of the pool to learn basic underwater escape procedures dealing with seat belts, brace positions, reference points, and exits.

 Escape a sinking helicopter.

-Equipment used in the deep end of the pool to build upon basic egress principals, induce disorientation, and simulate real life emergency aircraft escape conditions.
+Equipment used in the deep end of the pool to build upon basic egress principles, induce disorientation, and simulate real-life emergency aircraft escape conditions.

-Equipment used to assist crew members or passengers with breathing as they escape a sinking helicopter.
-Training includes avoiding barotrauma injuries, effects of pressure on human body and equipment, EBD preflight inspection, clearing and breathing with EBD in the SWET or METS®.
+Equipment is used to assist crew members or passengers with breathing as they escape a sinking helicopter.
+Training includes avoiding barotrauma injuries, effects of pressure on the human body and equipment, EBD preflight inspection, clearing, and breathing with EBD in the SWET or METS®.

 Procedures aircraft occupants should follow prior to impact and when ditching is imminent.
 Training includes stowage of loose articles, life vest preparation, seat belt check, reaffirming exit, and brace positions.

 Equipment and procedures used to evacuate smoke and extinguish fires.
-Training includes selecting personal protective equipment, emergency communication, and use portable fire extinguishers on a live fire.
+Training includes selecting personal protective equipment, emergency communication, and using portable fire extinguishers on a live fire.

 Procedures for disembarking an aircraft after it has stopped moving, but before submerging.
 Training includes identifying hazards, crewmember duties, responsibilities, and emergency coordination.

 Procedures for evacuating a helicopter while still in flight.
 Training includes identifying hazards of evacuating from a height and body positioning during free fall.